SAP/openui5-docs/docs/Step_35_Responsiveness_a96e18b.md

 -   **Name**

-    A `sap.m.ObjectIdentifier` controls that specifies the name.
+    A `sap.m.ObjectIdentifier` control that specifies the name.

 -   **Status**